obedlaws/obedlaws/README.md

 My name is Obed Laws and im looking to become a blochchain developer or data engenieer.
 Moving from making short films and been a video editor, now I look to get into data science, blockchain and defi or dApps.
 I kind of under undestand Solidity and Python.
 Right now im just doing things for fun to learn and become better every day.
-My jouney started in september 2021 so I know I have a lot of road to travel to become a really good developer in any field so wish me luch or something... idk... lol
+My journey started in september 2021 so I know I have a lot of road to travel to become a really good developer in any field so wish me luch or something... idk... lol

 <h4> TLDR... idk how </h4>